Protecting Consumers from Fraud and Abuse

 FIXING FLORIDA’S PROPERTY INSURANCE CRISIS

-Governor Ron DeSantis and the Florida Legislature took historic steps in late 2022 to stabilize the state’s collapsing property insurance market, protect consumers and eliminate perverse incentives to sue that have driven Florida’s homeowners’ insurance litigation frenzy.
-Consumers are hopeful these reforms will start to ease the state’s property insurance crisis in 2023 but must stay vigilant for new lawsuit scams and loopholes that drive up the cost of our insurance coverage.
+Governor Ron DeSantis and the Florida Legislature took historic steps in late 2022 to stabilize the state’s property insurance market, protect consumers and eliminate perverse incentives to sue that have driven Florida’s homeowners’ insurance litigation frenzy.
+There have been several positive signs the reforms are working, but it will take time for the litigation caused by a small group of billboard trial lawyers to work its way through the judicial system.
+Rate relief is on the way, but for the reforms to take hold, the legislature and other state leaders must stay vigilant for new lawsuit scams and loopholes that drive up the cost of our insurance coverage.

 OUR PURPOSE